isomerpages/cris-corp/news-and-events/media-releases/_posts/2024-11-19-post-Media Coverage: CADENCE and Medera launch Asia’s first multi centre gene therapy trial for HF.md

 <p>Our programme, the Cardiovascular Disease National Collaborative Enterprise
-(CADENCE) and Medera Inc. (“Merdera”)’s Sardocor announced the initiation of a ground-breaking clinical trial for a novel gene therapy product aimed at treating heart failure.</p>
+(CADENCE) and Medera Inc. (“Merdera”)’s Sardocor announced the initiation of a ground-breaking clinical trial for a novel gene therapy product aimed at treating heart failure (HF).</p>
-<p>This marks the first multi-centre gene therapy trial in Asia for heart
+<p>This marks the first multi-centre gene therapy trial in Asia for HF, with
-failure, with Singapore being the first and only site selected outside of the United States (US) for this significant translational breakthrough.</p>
+Singapore being the first and only site selected outside of the United States (US) for this significant translational breakthrough.</p>
 <p>A selection of the media coverage can be accessed below:&nbsp;</p>
 <ul data-tight="true" class="tight">
 <li>